 Taxes in Connecticut are slightly higher than the national average.
 Income tax is based on total income and is divided into six brackets ranging from 3% to 6.7%.
 The state levies a sales tax on goods of 6.35% and Connecticut residents also pay the 2nd highest average on property tax.

-Homes in Connecticut have a median cost of approximately $226,000.
+Homes located in Connecticut have a median cost of approximately $226,000.
 Connecticut also has the most multi-million dollar homes in the northeast and second in the country behind California.
-While the cost of living for Connecticut active adults might be slightly higher than the national average, many say it’s worth every penny.
+While the cost of living in Connecticut might be slightly higher than the national average, many say living there is worth every penny.

-Connecticut offers excellent health care to its residents.
+Connecticut offers excellent health care options for residents.
 There are approximately 332 active physicians per 100,000 residents.
-With 24 major hospitals in the state, active adults are never too far from medical services incase of an emergency.
+With 24 major hospitals in Connecticut, residents are almost always living near to medical services in case of an emergency.
 On average these hospitals provide care for more than 425,000 patients yearly.
-With numerous hospitals and specialized medical centers active adults living in an age-restricted community in Connecticut should feel good knowing they are never too far from any type of medical care they might need.
+With numerous hospitals and specialized medical centers, adults living in a senior living community should feel good knowing they are never located too far away to visit a medical specialist.